 Want to be a better mom?
-Well, it’s not all about striving to be better.
+Well, it’s not all about striving to be perfect.
 More often, it’s just about taking care of yourself so that you have the energy to give your little ones the attention they need.
 Read on to learn more.

 You just put your little one to bed and all you feel is guilt.